Inspiring Education, Inspiring Lives!

 At KS4, we follow the AQA GCSE 9-1 course which revolves around the teaching of three themes:

-• Theme 1: Identity and Culture;
+• Theme 1: People and Lifestyle